 - 1. A bridge is defined as a structure over a waterway where the length is 20 feet or more and is capitalized separately from roads. - 2.
 A culvert is defined as a structure where the length is less than 20 feet and the cost is capitalized as part of the cost of the road. - 3.
 Driveways along a road are included as part of the cost of the road. - 4.
 Curbs are included as part of the cost of the road. - 5.
-The amount of land carried on the statement of net assets for roadways may appear low for the number of miles of roads maintained.
+The amount of land carried on the balance sheet for roadways may appear low for the number of miles of roads maintained.
 However, the land for most roads and road right-of-ways is used by the County under easement agreements and the land itself is owned by adjoining land owners. - 6.
-Interior roads and parking lots are treated as Land Improvements and depreciated as such. - 7.
-An intangible asset can only be recognized as an asset if it is identifiable, meaning it can be sold, transferred, licensed, rented, exchanged, or it arises from contractual or other legal rights, and must have the following three characteristics to be categorized as such: a) it does not have a physical (tangible) substance, b) it is non-financial in nature, and c) it has an initial useful life that is greater than one year (for example, software or easements).
-Intangible assets are amortized rather than depreciated, however, the term depreciation is used throughout this policy for both tangible and intangible assets for simplicity.
+Interior roads and parking lots are treated as Land Improvements and depreciated as such.